Mr. Clean: Jingle

 In the Philippines, Mr. Clean has had multiple jingles in the 1980s, 1990s and 2000s titled "Kuskos Piga" (transl.
-Scrub Squeeze), then "Labadami Labanbango", performed by Sylvia La Torre (1984) and Nova Villa (1995), then "Labadami Labango Labalinis" by Ali Sotto and Manilyn Reynes in 1997 and 1998 respectively, and "Walang Dagdag Fabcon, Walang Dagdag Gastos" (transl.
+Scrub Squeeze), then "Labadami Labango", performed by Sylvia La Torre (1984) and Nova Villa (1995), then "Labadami Labango Labalinis" by Ali Sotto and Manilyn Reynes in 1997 and 1998 respectively, and "Walang Dagdag Fabcon, Walang Dagdag Gastos" (transl.
 No Extra Fabcon, No Extra Cost) in 2009, performed by Sarah Geronimo.
 She is the last endorser before being replaced by Bonux in 2010.

 Mr. Clean scenes competition

 In 1998, Honda Motor Co. created an advertising campaign, including a television commercial, featuring Mr. Clean to represent Honda's clean running Accord along with other Honda products including lawnmowers, string trimmers, motorcycles, and marine engines.

-In March 2007, Mr. Clean launched an online competition with YouTube that gave consumers the opportunity to create a commercial advertising the Mr. Clean Magic Eraser.

-The competition ran through June 30, 2007.
-In September 2007, the $10,000 prize was awarded to the creator of the winning video "Here's to Stains".